California “Embezzlement” Law | Penal Code 503 PC

 - The defendant intended to permanently deprive the owner or removed the property from the owner for an extended period of time where the owner was deprived of a major portion of value or enjoyment of the property.

-False Accusations: More commonly is someone being falsely accused by another partner or employer.
+- False Accusations: It is not uncommon for someone to be falsely accused by another partner or employer.
 There could be an unlimited number of reasons why someone could claim a crime occurred.
 For instance, motivations could include: to avoid sexual harassment claims, employment suits, revenge, or to succeed on child custody in the event the alleged crime arose out of a community property shared business.

 There is no question that when someone needs an experienced embezzlement attorney when facing such accusations.
-A substantial part of our practice includes representing clients accused of all sorts of theft offenses including PC 503.
-Our office can employ experts, investigators, and forensic accounts to examine the validity of the government’s case.
-We represent clients accused of theft crimes in Orange County, Los Angeles, San Bernardino, Ventura, and Riverside counties.
-If you’ve been arrested, charged, or under investigation for embezzlement, contact an experienced Orange County Criminal Defense Lawyer at the Law Offices of John D. Rogers for a free confidential consultation.
+A substantial part of our practice includes representing clients accused of all sorts of theft offenses including penal code 503 pc.
+Our office can employ experts, investigators, and forensic accounts to examine the validity of the prosecutor’s case.
+If you’ve been arrested, charged, or under investigation for embezzlement, contact an experienced Orange County Criminal Defense Lawyer at the Law Offices of John D. Rogers to schedule a risk free consultation.